Ranjodhsandhu/ReactProject/README.md

     - Compiles JSX to Reat code

 # React Components
-    - Class Based component - OLD way of writing react code
+    - Class Based component - Still in use but its an OLD way of writing react code
     - Functional component - NEW way of writing react code
         - regular like javascript function
         - Function name starts with a CAPITAL letter